Process & Timeline

 For design inspiration, use our website’s home finder tool or Product Guide to explore floorplans that suit your lot and preferences.
 You can save favorites, compare designs, and view virtual tours.
 Visit our display homes in Queensland and New South Wales for a closer look at Coral homes.

-Once satisfied with the quote, make a non-refundable $2,500 deposit.
-We’ll order preliminary reports (soil, contour, town planning, and service location).
+Once satisfied with the quote, you sign a preliminary agreement and make a non-refundable $2,500 preliminary fee payment.
+We’ll order reports (soil testing, contour survey and wind rating).
 Ensure site access for testing.
 Reports may take 3-4 weeks.
 During this time, speak with your bank for pre-approval.
 If necessary, a second soil test will be done after demolition.

 Step 2: Tender

-Once your preliminary reports are ready, we will complete your tender request, which includes your home design, any modifications, selections, and a site work estimate.
+We are now ready to complete your tender request, which includes your home design, any modifications, selections, and a site work estimate.
 Our team will prepare a tender letter and preliminary plans (floor, elevation, and site plan) and schedule a tender appointment with you.

-Once you accept the tender, a $1,000 preliminary payment is required to proceed to contract.
-We will then prepare your HIA building contract and full working drawings for your new home.
+Once you accept the tender, a further $1,000 fee is required to proceed to contract.
+Once your soil test and contour survey reports are in, we can finalise all site works and prepare your HIA building contract and full working drawings for your new home.

 Step 3: Contract

-We will request your HIA Building Contract, which includes site cost allowances, your chosen home design and facade, and any additional items from the tender stage.
+We will request your HIA Building Contract, which includes site costs, your chosen home design and facade, and any additional items from the tender stage.
 Your New Home Consultant will schedule a time to present and sign your contract.

 During the contract signing appointment, review all contract details, inclusions, plans, and terms.
 Only sign once you are comfortable that everything discussed is in writing.
 Electronic signing via DocuSign is available, but ensure you understand all terms before proceeding.
-The balance of 5% of the contract value is due at signing.
-Once the deposit clears, we will submit your building approvals and energy efficiency assessment.
+5% of the contract value is due at signing minus a good faith discount of the previously paid preliminary agreement fee.
+Once the deposit clears, we commence booking your colour, electrical and tile appointments.

 Step 4: Selection Consultation